lihaoyi/autowire/readme.md

 "com.lihaoyi" %%% "autowire" % "0.2.3"
 ```

-It's only available for Scala 2.11.x and Scala.js 0.5.3+.
+It's only available for Scala.js 0.5.3+.
 Autowire works on both Scala-JVM and Scala-JS, meaning you can use it to get type-safe Ajax calls between a browser and your servers.

 Minimal Example
 ===============